 In re TM (2017) Tenured Faculty Dismissal.
 Community college District sought to dismiss a long-time tenured faculty member due to dishonesty and mismanagement resulting in more than $40,000 of fraudulent requisitions.
 The faculty member agreed to resign before a seven-day hearing commenced.

-In re PG (2017) Permanent Certificated Employee Termination.
+In re PG (2017) Permanent Certificated Dismissal.
 School district terminated a certificated employee of 20+ years due to falsification of District records, dishonesty, and unsatisfactory performance.
 Employee settled for less than nuisance value at the mandatory settlement conference before the Office of Administrative Hearings.